Medical Billing and Coding Certification in South Dakota: A Guide to Schools and Salaries

 Maintaining Certification

 Maintaining certification is essential for medical billers and coders in South Dakota.
-In order to do so, professionals must take the Certified Professional Coder (CPC) examination through the AAPC and obtain at least 20 continuing education units (CEUs) every two years.
+To do so, professionals must take the Certified Professional Coder (CPC) examination through the AAPC and obtain at least 20 continuing education units (CEUs) every two years.

 Additionally, continuing education courses may be necessary to stay current in the field and maintain certification.
 Continuing education courses, such as medical coding, medical terminology, anatomy and physiology, and medical billing, are required to sustain certification.